 '''

 int f(int c)

-2

 {

 int r, t, p;

-3

 if (c) r = 2;

 t = r + 3;

 return &t;

+}

 int main(int c)

 {

-10

 int p;

-11

-p = f(c);

-13

-return p;

-14

-}

 '''

 The value analysis emits alarms for lines 5 (variable r may be uninitialized) and 13 (a dangling pointer to local variable t is used).
-As of the current version, only the first message is recorded as an ACSL property by Frama-C's kernel.

-'''

-uninitialized.c:5: ... accessing uninitialized left-value: assert \initialized(&r); uninitialized.c:13: ... accessing left-value p that contains escaping addresses; assert(\defined(&p))
+''' uninitialized.c:5: ... accessing uninitialized left-value. assert \initialized(&r); uninitialized.c:13: ... accessing left-value that contains escaping addresses.

-'''
+assert !\dangling(&p); '''

 By default, the value analysis does not emit an alarm for a copy from memory to memory when the copied values include dangling addresses or uninitialized contents.
-This behavior is safe because the value analysis warns later, as soon as an unsafe value is used in a computation-either directly or after having been copied from another location.
+This behavior is safe because the value analysis warns later, as soon as an unsafe value is used in a computation -either directly or after having been copied from another location.
 The copy operations for which alarms are not emitted are assignments from lvalues to lvalues (lv1 = lv2;), passing lvalues as arguments to functions (f(lv1);), and returning lvalues (return lv1;).
 An exception is made for lvalues passed as arguments to library functions: in this case, because the function's code is missing, there is no chance to catch the undefined access later; the analyzer emits an alarm at the point of the call.

 The behavior documented above was implemented to avoid spurious warnings where the copied lvalues are structs or unions.
 In some cases, it may be normal for some fields in a struct or union to contain such dangerous contents.

-Option -val-warn-copy-indeterminate can be used to obtain a more aggressive behavior.
+Option -val-warn-copy-indeterminate can be used to obtain a more aggressive behavior on scalar variables.
 Specifying -val-warn-copy-indeterminate f on the command-line will cause the analyzer to also emit an alarm on all dangerous copy operations occurring in function f, as long as the copied lvalues are not structs or unions.
 The syntax @all can also be used to activate this behavior for all functions.